 Armor Durability

-Losing durability has no effect until it actually runs out.
-When an armor piece’s durability hits zero, it will “break” and lose all its effect.
+Low durability has no effect until the meter actually runs out.
+This will cause the item to “break” and lose all its effect.
 Its armor value will drop to zero, and its trait and enchantment will stop functioning.
-There are two ways to repair your armor
+You’ll also see a red helmet symbol next to your quickslot, and the item’s tooltip will have the relevant effects greyed out

 - Visit an NPC merchant, go to the Repair tab, and pay a gold fee to repair your gear